brenj/mobile-flashcards/README.md

 Code Quality
 ------------
 This code base adheres to the [Airbnb JavaScript/React/JSX Style Guide](https://github.com/airbnb/javascript)
-Use `npm run lint` to check syntax and style.
+Use `yarn lint` to check syntax and style.

 Code Organization
 -----------------